 If you own a gas cooker, the Fantastic Services team recommends calling a technician, in order to disconnect the gas line.
 Otherwise, if you don’t know what you’re doing, you are risking your safety.

-- Remove removables.
+Remove removable.
 Cooking stoves come with removable parts.
 So, take out each one of them and pack them separately.
-Wrap them with bubble wrap and seal with packing tape.
-Place all of the parts in a single cardboard box and label “Oven parts”.
+Wrap them with bubble wrap and seal them with packing tape.
+Place all of the parts in a single cardboard box and label it “Oven parts”.
 This way, you’ll save time locating them after the move.

-- Protect from scratches.
-Use bubble wrap on the oven knobs and any other protruding part.
+Protect from scratches.
+Use bubble wrap on the oven knobs and any other protruding parts.
 They are at high risk of damage during transportation.
-Then, wrap the oven with moving blankets from all sides and secure with packing tape.
+Then, wrap the oven with moving blankets from all sides and secure it with packing tape.

 If your oven is built in your kitchen unit, moving it involves a professional touch.
 Call in your local handyman and ask for help before the move.

 Moving houses don’t need to be impossibly complex or headache-inducing.
 Once you know how to pack properly each and every item, half of the work is done.
 And if you don’t have the time to learn or you simply don’t want to, you can always rely on packing professionals.